cognisant/Tools.MassPullRequest/README.md

   The message to use when commiting changes.
 Required when using `--commit` or `--pull-request`.

   `--pull-request`
   Set this flag to create a pull request with changes to the repository.
-If using this flag, branch name and commit message must be set with `--changes-branch` and `-`-commit-message`.
+If using this flag, branch name and commit message must be set with `--changes-branch` and `--commit-message`.
 Implies `--commit`.

   `--cleanup`
   Set this flag to delete the newly checked out local repo once it has been processed.